 How Much of Your Salary Should You Invest

-There are many schools of thought and rules that define the portion of your salary you should invest.
+Many schools of thought and rules define the portion of your salary you should invest.

 The most common rule is the 50:30:20 rule of budgeting.

 This rule suggests that you allocate 50% of your salary toward essential expenses, 30% towards discretionary expenses, and 20% towards savings and investments.